arsalan0c/dafny-of-python/README.md

 ## Acknowledgements
 This tool was developed as part of my final year project, with the valuable guidance of [Professor Chin Wei Ngan](https://www.comp.nus.edu.sg/cs/bio/chinwn/).

-[nice-parser](https://github.com/smolkaj/nice-parser) is used to provide beautiful parser error messages.
+[Nice Parser](https://github.com/smolkaj/nice-parser) is used to provide beautiful parser error messages.